Philadelphia and Trenton Railroad: History

 The P&T was chartered on February 23, 1832, by the Pennsylvania General Assembly and organized on June 9, 1832.
 It opened in 1834 from Philadelphia to Trenton.
-In 1836, the Camden and Amboy Railroad began to operate the P&T, after obtaining a controlling stock interest.
+The Camden and Amboy Railroad obtained a controlling stock interest and took over operations in 1836.

-The original terminus was at Kensington station.
+The original terminus was at Kensington station in Philadelphia.
 The PRR, which controlled the Philadelphia & Trenton, had originally intended to directly connect the two lines through the heart of Philadelphia.
 However, attempts to buy out and demolish buildings in the right-of-way led to riots, and the P&T was forced to end at Kensington.

 On March 23, 1839, the railroad was authorized to build a southern extension along Frankford Avenue, Laurel Street and Front Street, and then run west along the Northern Liberties and Penn Township Railroad on Willow Street to its station at the Third Street Hall, at the northwest corner of Third and Willow Streets.
 This was never built.
 The part of the planned extension on Front Street would later be used by the North Pennsylvania Railroad.

 The several-mile distance between Kensington and downtown Philadelphia led many southbound passengers to Philadelphia to use the Camden and Amboy Railroad, which terminated at Camden and required a ferry ride across the Delaware River.

 To resolve the problem, the Connecting Railway Company was incorporated May 15, 1863.
 Between 1864 and June 1867, constructed a 6.75-mile (10.86 km) connecting line between Frankford Junction on the P&T and Mantua Junction (now Zoo Junction) on the PRR main line, passing through what is now North Philadelphia.
 The P&T leased the line, allowing its trains to reach 30th Street Station in West Philadelphia.

 The Pennsylvania Railroad leased the P&T on June 30, 1871, and began operating it on December 1, 1871.
 A branch in Philadelphia, known as the Tioga Street Branch, was built in 1878, and later sold to the Kensington and Tacony Railroad (which was consolidated into the Connecting Railway in 1902).